Blockstream/liquid_multisig_issuance/3of5/README.md

 elementsregtest.wallet=wallet_9.dat
 ```

 Save this file in the configuration folder (e.g. ~/.elements/elements.conf) and run the elementsd executable.

-Configure the file `liquid_utils.py` with the correct username, password and IP address for each wallet involved.
+Configure the file `liquid_utils.py` with the correct username, password and IP address for each wallet involved (which might need to be created and loaded).

 If you start with a fresh regtest you will need to move some funds from your wallet to your wallet_1.
 You can use the command `elements-cli -rpcwallet=wallet.dat sendtoaddress $(elements-cli -rpcwallet=wallet_1.dat getnewaddress) 1000` then you can generate a block `elements-cli -rpcwallet=wallet.dat generate 1` and finally check balance of your wallet_1 `elements-cli -rpcwallet=wallet_1.dat getbalance "*" 0 true`.